WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-01-15-unit-testing-controller-and-actions.md

 author: Wolfgang Ofner
 categories: [ASP.NET]
 tags: [FluentAssertions, MVC, TDD, xUnit]
+description: In my last post, I showed how to work with controllers and actions.
+This included passing data, return types of actions and redirects.
+In this post, I want to check if my implemented features work as I expect them to by unit testing controllers and actions.
 ---
 In <a href="/controllers-and-actions/" target="_blank" rel="noopener">my last post</a>, I showed how to work with controllers and actions.
 This included passing data, return types of actions and redirects.
 In this post, I want to check if my implemented features work as I expect them to by unit testing controllers and actions.